 My recommendation disclaimer is that I’ve only ever had one food processor, but that should tell you something, right?
 It means I’ve never needed to replace it!

-It’s the Cuisinart 8-Cup Food Processor – and it works great for this recipe.
+It’s the Cuisinart 8-Cup Food Processor (affiliate link!) – and it works great for this recipe.
 This appliance has never let me down for grating cheese, processing chicken and veggies, blending nuts and dates, among other things.

 How do you meal prep this chicken salad?